 You can water from the top or from the bottom, both are fine.
-But you will need to make sure that the water is flowing right through the soil as this is a good indicator for well-draining soil.
+But you will need to ensure that the water flows right through the soil as this is a good indicator for well-draining soil.

 Make sure you are using a pot with a draining hole as otherwise excess water will stay at the bottom of the pot and will first rot the roots of the string of pearls and then kill the entire plant.

 What Does the String of Pearls Look Like?

 String of pearls is a perennial plant that has a unique look.
 It has little green beads and stems in between.
 The beads are its leaves.
 When looking at a string of pearls you cannot resist thinking about a unique necklace created by nature.